 Fly-tipping or dumping rubbish is illegal and can be dangerous.
-It also ruins the appearance of your neighbourhood so don't put up with it - report it!
+It also ruins the appearance of your neighbourhood.

-We will normally remove fly-tipped rubbish within 24 hours, although large amounts of contaminated rubbish may require specialist removal.
+We aim to remove fly-tipped rubbish within 24 hours or it being reported, although large amounts of contaminated rubbish may require specialist removal and could take longer.

 Every household and business has a duty to dispose of its waste correctly.

 Under the household duty of care, householders must ensure that waste is properly disposed of, using a registered waste carrier.
 Household waste includes waste from domestic properties, caravans and residential homes.

 When getting people to remove your waste you must check that they hold a waste carrier licence and ask for a receipt when your waste is collected.

 Collection of bulky waste such as furniture and electrical items can be arranged by the council.